letsencrypt/website/howitworks.md

 support uploading custom certificates, you can install Certbot on your own computer and use it in [manual mode](https://certbot.eff.org/docs/using.html#manual).
-In manual mode, you upload a specific file to your website to prove your ownership.
+In manual mode, you upload a specific file to your website to prove your control.
 Certbot will then retrieve a certificate that you can upload to your hosting provider.
 We don't recommend this option because it is time-consuming and you will need to repeat it several times per year as your certificate expires.
 For most people it is better to request Let's Encrypt support from your